Brinda777/music-recommendation-model/readme.md

-# 🎵 Music Recommendation System
+# 🎵 Music Recommendation Model

 This project is a **content-based music recommendation system** that suggests similar songs based on audio features like **danceability, energy, and tempo**.
 It uses **K-Nearest Neighbors (KNN)** for recommendations and integrates with the **Spotify API** to fetch album cover images.
 The system is served through a **Flask API** and evaluated using **Mean Average Precision (MAP)**.